fionacsukcl/property-price-paid/README.md

 #### Subsequent runs

 Additional steps would need to be included to handle any subsequent runs for additional data files.
 At the moment, transactions are grouped in isolation of what is available in the file, but a transaction for the same property could be available in a different file.

+#### Runner compatibility

+There are compatibility issues with the ConvertToJson step in the pipeline when it is being run using DataflowRunner.